ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==27 - 23:14== Chai and I had a serious talk about our future and our problems late after midnight.
 We talked about what had been going wrong so far and she was frustrated because it keeps happening.
 I cried first and took me a while to respond but I did eventually.
 But I played ROBLOX mostly with Chai in the daylight, and did chores.
 I did laundry on my own today and cooked dinner.
 Chai and I had a small disagreement in the shower and I went out with both of us silent.
 We made up when we were cleaning the room and changing sheets.
 I was rejected by Cyberbacker and I'm planning to schedule an appointment to NCMH for an autism diagnosis.

+==28 - 22:15== Chai and I confessed to each other how we had no clue where this was going, especially our future.
+I cried, of course.
+But we had a talk on Messenger, and that's that.
+We went on with our lives.